Preparing for the Exam

 You are strongly encouraged to study outside of class.
 Start to review early in April.
 Use a study outline (teacher supplied or your own) to focus on the concepts and skills most likely to be tested.
 If your teacher offers tutorial sessions, make every effort to attend.
 Consider studying in groups to go over challenging problems and/or concepts, and ask your teacher for help when you have difficulties.
 The night before the exam, be sure to remember such basics as getting plenty of sleep, eating a healthy breakfast, and dressing comfortably and warm enough for the room environment.

 There are two types of multiple-choice questions on the AP Chemistry Exam, discrete items and item sets.
-The discrete items are the typical stand-alone test question in which four choices, A–D, are given from which the correct answer is to be selected.
+The discrete items are the typical stand-alone test questions in which four choices, A–D, are given from which the correct answer is to be selected.
 Item sets will have two or more test questions, each with four choices, A–D, based on a graph, an experiment, a set of data, or some other stimulus given at the beginning of the set.

 For even pacing and maximizing your score, try the following strategy:

-- Examine each question for a maximum of 40 seconds (on the average, some will take less time allowing more time for others, like item sets).
+- Examine each question for a maximum of 40 seconds (on average, some will take less time allowing more time for others, like item sets).

 - Quickly determine the subject of the question.
 Remember that there will be some math questions but their solutions will be based on basic calculations, rounding, estimating, and approximation.